We help around 200,000 cats and kittens every year through our network of over 230 volunteer-run branches and 36 centres.

 Our work doesn’t stop there, however: we also provide an array of cat care information via our publications, help and advice section and National Information Line; promote the benefits of neutering to prevent unwanted litters from being born and becoming the abandoned cats of tomorrow and seek to educate people of all ages about cats and their care.

-Speaking to your local Cats Protection will ensure your pet is in a safe place and can be placed in the right home.
+Speaking to your local Cats Protection means your pet will be in a safe place and will be placed in the right home for their needs.